Skip to main content

 1. 3DHistech

 The Pannoramic® 1000 digital pathology scanner is the largest-capacity whole-slide scanner on the market.
-It has the ability to scan 1000 slides at 30 seconds per slide, making it the fastest scanner on this list.
-If you have a large research project or regularly digitize large quantities of slides this scanner may be the one for you.
+It can scan 1000 slides at 30 seconds per slide, making it the fastest scanner on this list.
+If you have a large research project or regularly digitize large quantities of slides, this scanner may be the one for you.
 They also have a medium-sized model with a 300-slide capacity and a small model that scans one slide at a time.

 3D Histech Digital Pathology Scanners